 The new Facility Licensing Rule updates the current regulations and merges and consolidates requirements for Child Care Facilities including, Child Care Centers, Nursery Schools, Small Child Care Facilities, and Other Programs.

 Substantive changes from the current rules to the proposed rule include adding the federal requirements of the 2014 reauthorization of the Child Care and Development Block Grant (CCDBG), 42 U.S.C. §9857 et seq., changing requirements necessary to meet the health and safety needs of children in Child Care Facility settings, and removing and modifying provisions in the current rules in order to streamline requirements and processes.

 Additionally, on May 10, 2021, the Federal Office of Child Care issued guidance for States regarding requirements for the almost $24 billion dollars in child care stabilization funding included in the American Rescue Plan Act of 2021 (Public Law No:117-2) that requires Child Care Facilities are in compliance with all CCDBG health and safety requirements in order to be eligible to receive stabilization grant money.
-Maine will begin administering the grants on or about October 1, 2021.

 - Reframing the order and language of the rule to describe provider licensing responsibilities more clearly;

 - Removing obsolete definitions, while adding and clarifying other definitions necessary for the rule;

 - Adding that the Department will post all inspection reports to a website available to the public for a period of three years;

 - Streamlining and clarifying requirements for license applications;